sailfishos/sailfish-connman-plugin-iptables/README.md

 Connman plugin that provides D-Bus API for controlling iptables rules.

+## API description

+The detailed API description is provided as D-Bus introspect XML file (in spec/sailfish_iptables_dbus_interface_description.xml) from which a docbook XML is generated for the docs-package (run make -C doc).
+A html page can be generated from the introspect XML with the script at doc/docbook_html.
+The script requires xsltproc, docbook, docbook-xsl, docbook-xsl-ns, and docbook5-xml in order to generate the file from docbook XML.

 ## Loading the plugin

 Plugin is loaded by Connection Manager at startup.